Creating a New Model#

 10 |

-Move the origin reference point to the center of the ROI area Tip Where should the origin be placed?
-The origin is automatically placed at the center of the component.
+Move the origin (reference point) to the centre of the frame area Tip Where to position the origin?
+The origin is automatically placed at the centre of the component.
+If the pick point does not coincide with the geometric centre, move the origin to the:

 11 |

-Use Score Threshold to adjust the desired detail level Note Score Threshold
+Use the Score Threshold to adjust the desired level of detail Note Score Threshold

-Value close to 0 -> detects MORE details, resulting in a more precise model Value close to 1 -> detects FEWER details, resulting in a simpler model Tip How to choose the optimal Score Threshold Use a LOW value, 0.1-0.3, when:
+Value close to 0 → Detects MORE detail (more precise model) Value close to 1 → Detects LESS detail (simpler model) Tip How to choose the optimal Score Threshold?
+Use a LOW value (0.1-0.3) when:

 |